 Once in a while, things don't work quite right and you need to troubleshoot a gas furnace repair or relight a standing pilot if it has one.
 Conventional furnaces may have electronic ignitions, which need special troubleshooting.

 High-efficiency condensing furnaces (90% AFUE and above) are a bit more complex than conventional furnaces.
-The main differences between a conventional and condensing furnace is the heat exchanger technology used to extract heat from the combustion process and the method used to exhaust the combustion gases.
+The main differences between a conventional and condensing furnace are the heat exchanger technology used to extract heat from the combustion process and the method used to exhaust the combustion gases.
 In these ways, the furnaces are very different.
 The condensing furnace does not have a significantly more efficient combustion process than does a conventional furnace; both use gas burners with electronic ignition.
 The difference lies in that the condensing furnace has a more efficient heat extraction process after combustion.

 In any case, let's take a look at the more common problems and furnace repairs you may have to make with a conventional furnace.Continue to 2 of 9 below.